Ellyse Perry extends contract with Sydney Sixers for two years

 Australian all-rounder Ellyse Perry has extended her contract with Big Bash team Sydney Sixers for two more years.
 The club announced the news of her extended stint on Wednesday.
 The 29-year-old bagged a contract with Victoria for 50-over format last season.
 Her contract with Sixers had expired in 2019.
 However, the club confirmed that she will continue to lead the side this season.

 Would have been hard to leave the club: Ellyse Perry

 "I think it would have been very hard for me to leave a club that has been incredibly supportive of me.
 There have been some tremendous ties from the start.
 I owe Ben Sawyer a lot in terms of my development," Perry said.

-Perry has been the captain of Sydney Sixers since the inaugural Big Bash edition in 2015.
+Perry has been leading Sydney Sixers since 2015

 Perry finished the 2019 Women's Ashes with 378 runs and 15 wickets, the highest in both segments.
 During the year, she also became the first player (man or woman) to complete the milestone of 1000 runs and 100 wickets in T20 Internationals.

 Sixers head coach Ben Sawyer was elated after Perry extended her stay.
 "Ellyse has been our captain from the very beginning of this competition and we are extremely happy that she has extended her contract with us for the next 2 seasons," he said.
 He added, "On the field, Ellyse has been amazing for us throughout the history of the WBBL."